 The smartest have understood that there is a new profitable avenue here: jobs, media visibility, grants, dissertations and theses, etc. Everything is spectacle, everything is display, everything is recycling, everything is small steps towards great professions of faith.

-But all this hypocrisy and drama is just
+But all this hypocrisy and drama is just business for the most part.

-Almost all of the posers from the entertainment industry are
+Almost all of the posers from the entertainment industry are first and foremost concerned with self-promotion.

 The truth, the real truth, in many indigenous communities, is less glowing: under-education, drug addiction, despair, domestic violence, billions spent who-knows-where, illegal trafficking of all kinds, etc. We prefer not to look at it too closely.
 It might mar the romantic images.